awakened1712/awakened1712.github.io/_posts/2018-03-26-oscp-lfi-rfi.md

 allow_url_include = Off
 ```
 ## 3. Bypass PHP disable_functions
+The server admin can disable PHP command execution to enhance the security.
+In that case, we have to bypass it so that our LFI/RFI attack is meaningful.
 ### Use PHP code to download file and list directory
 ```php
 function listDir($dir) {